 - Build and maintain positive relationships with referral partners at schools and other community organizations to increase resources for youth.

-- Administer student intake and evaluations; maintain student files and records; document required information; and prepare reports as
+- Administer student intake and evaluations; maintain student files and records; document required information; and prepare reports as requested.

 - Participate in community building, and fundraising events, administrative duties, data collection, and organizational reports as required and assigned.